Introduction

 It is a primary source that will help me to develop my thesis because this book has covered many useful topics related to my study.
 I will further develop these findings in different geographic and demographic populations.

-Here we will discuss previous studies regarding the psychological impact of parent-child relationships on one’s adult identity and their approach to family in their adulthood.
+Here, we will discuss previous studies regarding the psychological impact of parent-child relationships on one’s adult identity and their approach to family in their adulthood.

 Secondary Source 1:

-In this article, the researcher has identified the emotional outcomes of emergent adults as the function of child-care behavior.
+In this article, the researcher has identified the emotional outcomes of emergent adults as the function of child-care behaviour.
 This research is relevant to my study as it has examined the parenting style and its outcomes on the emotional development of children to know about themselves, their self-esteem and self-regulation.
-This study has covered many aspects of the emerging adult’s behavior which are linked with the parenting style.
+This study has covered many aspects of the emerging adult’s behaviour, which are linked with the parenting style.

 Secondary Source 2: